 - Similarly, students may want to use alternate and primary portions of their ranking carefully (e.g. a student intent on gaining clinical experience could rank the Civil Practice Clinic as the #1 primary choice, and have the Child Advocacy Clinic as their alternate).

 - Unless intent on studying with a popular professor, larger “building block” courses with multiple sections (e.g. Corporations) don’t tend to all fill up completely, and using the very highest rank on these classes is generally not necessary.

 The above constitutes suggestions, and please note that ranking a class highly does not guarantee entry into the class.
-A lot of important activity and shifts occur during add/drop period!
+As 3Ls know, a lot of important activity and shifts occur during add/drop period.
 For a full explanation of these processes, as stated above, please see the Advanced Registration Instructions on the Registrar’s Page.

 Also, to view past enrollment information (e.g. to see which past classes have “maxed out” on enrollment), please see our Registration Archives (scroll down the page to get to the archives).